Pokémon: CoroCoro manga, Mew lottery

+After finally being finished in December 1995, Pocket Monsters Red and Green were released on 27 February 1996.
+Nintendo had no high expectations of the games, and media largely ignored them.
+By 1996, the seven-year-old Game Boy console was considered dated and near the end of its lifecycle.
+On the other hand, new Game Boys continued to be manufactured and sold.
+The console was widespread and, due to its age, affordable to children.

 Two media channels that would play important roles in the Pokemon franchise were the CoroCoro Comic, released monthly, and its sister magazine Bessatsu CoroCoro Comic, released bi-monthly.
 Both manga magazines are published by Shogakukan, a long-time business partner of Nintendo, and have featured manga based on Nintendo properties (e.g. Super Mario-kun, Kirby of the Stars, Donkey Kong).
 At the time of Pokemons release, the main CoroCoro magazine was read by one in four elementary school students.
 CoroCoros deputy editor-in-chief was Masakazu Kubo.
-On Ishihara's suggestion, Kubo commissioned the creation of a manga adaptation.
-Written and illustrated by Kosaku Anakubo, its first chapter was featured in the March/April issue of Bessatsu CoroCoro Comic, released on 28 February 1996, the day after Red and Greens release.
+On Ishihara's suggestion, Kubo commissioned the creation of a manga adaptation, written and illustrated by Kosaku Anakubo.
 Shogakukan, which frequently surveys their target groups, determined that the Pocket Monsters manga was well received.

 To further promote Red and Green, the May issue of CoroCoro, released on 15 April 1996, announced the "Legendary Pokemon Offer", centered around a mysterious, secret Pokemon called Mew.
-Mew was a last-minute addition to Red & Green.
+Mew was a last-minute addition to Red and Green.
 It is unobtainable in the game(s) through usual means, and was intended to be used at a later point in some post-launch activity.
 To participate in the promotion, CoroCoro readers had to send in a postcard, and from the entrants, 20 were selected at random.
 The winners then had to send in their cartridge so that Mew could be uploaded onto it.
 The lottery was a success and increased word-of-mouth.
 By September, sales of Red and Green had surpassed 1 million units.